adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

     - It may be that we just don't distribute those files
   - If we use any new features that Spectrum-CSS implements, we will need to update our packages to point to the new minimum version of the CSS that supports our component
   - Slower cycle to add new features that require CSS
+  - Our priorities may not match Spectrum-CSS' priorities

 ##### RSP maintains css modules packages
 Generate from node_modules in React Spectrum and publish as separate packages.